thornoar/smoothmanifold/documentation/main.typ

   caption: [The proof of the Baire category theorem (topology)] ) <baire>

-Take special note of the gaps that arrows leave on the boundaries of the ovals on @injection.
+Take special note of the gaps that arrows leave on the boundaries of the ovals in @injection.
 I find this feature quite hard to achieve in plain Asymptote, and module `smoothmanifold` uses some dark magic to implement it.
-Similarly, note the shaded areas on @baire.
+Similarly, note the shaded areas in @baire.
 They represent intersections of areas bounded by two paths.
 Finding the bounding path of such an intersection is non-trivial and also implemented in `smoothmanifold`.
 Lastly, @tangent shows a three-dimensional surface, while the picture was fully drawn in 2D.
 The illusion is achieved through these cross-sectional "rings" on the left of the diagram.\
 To summarize, the most prominent features of module `smoothmanifold` are the following:

 - *Gaps in overlapping paths*, achieved through a system of deferred drawing;